Reviewing OTC Markets Group (OTCM) & The Competition

 |7.03%

-This table compares OTC Markets Group and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares OTC Markets Group and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue